 Return product.

 The abstract operation JO(value) serializes an object.
-It has access to the stack, indent, gap, PropertyList, ReplacerFunction, and space of the invocation of the stringify method.
+It has access to the stack, indent, gap, and PropertyList of the invocation of the stringify method.

 If stack contains value then throw a TypeError exception because the structure is cyclical.